HomeSpan/HomeSpan/docs/Reference.md

 * *name* - the name of the custom Characteristic.
 This will be added to the Characteristic namespace so that it is accessed the same as any HomeSpan Characteristic
 * *uuid* - the UUID of the Characteristic as defined by the manufacturer.
 Must be *exactly* 36 characters in the form XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX, where *X* represent a valid hexidecimal digit.
 Leading zeros are required if needed as described more fully in HAP-R2 Section 6.6.1
 * *perms* - additive list of permissions as described in HAP-R2 Table 6-4.
 Valid values are PR, PW, EV, AA, TW, HD, and WR
 * *format* - specifies the format of the Characteristic value, as described in HAP-R2 Table 6-5.
-Valid value are BOOL, UINT8, UINT16, UNIT32, UINT64, INT, and FLOAT.
-Note that the HomeSpan does not presently support the TLV8 or DATA formats.
+Valid value are BOOL, UINT8, UINT16, UNIT32, UINT64, INT, and FLOAT (note that the HomeSpan does not presently support the TLV8 or DATA formats).
 Not applicable for Strings-based Characteristics
 * *defaultValue* - specifies the default value of the Characteristic if not defined during instantiation
 * *minValue* - specifies the default minimum range for a valid value, which may be able to be overriden by a call to `setRange()`.
 Not applicable for Strings-based Characteristics
 * *minValue* - specifies the default minimum range for a valid value, which may be able to be overriden by a call to `setRange()`.
 Not applicable for Strings-based Characteristics